sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

-top-down traversal: build the string during the traverse of the tree from top to down.
+Traversal: A node will collect the path with its left child's value for left subtree, and the path with its right child's value for right subtree.
 Since the returning type is a `List<String>`, we can build the result through input parameter instead of using global variables.

 *[5.
 Modifying input parameters during a method call](CleanCodePractice.md)*

-Bottom-up:

-Get all left subtree's paths, and all right subtree's paths.
-Add the cur value to all left subtree's paths, and right subtree's paths in the front of all paths iteratively.

-Here we will only post the top-down traversal way since it is easier to think of.
+Here we will only post the traversal traversal way since it is easier to think of.

 ```java
     public List<String> binaryTreePaths(TreeNode root) {